 W-3 Form: Transmittal of Wage & Tax Statements

-If you issue W-2 Forms, you will need to complete a W-3 Form and submit it to the SSA with applicable W-2 copies.
-It’s essentially a summary of all the individual W-2 Forms you are distributing for the year.
+The W-3 Form is a summary of all W-2 Forms you are distributing for the year on one document; you’ll submit it to the IRS with copies of each W-2 Form.
 You’ll report the total salary and wage payments you made to all employees in addition to the total taxes and other benefit information.

-To check that all of the numbers you report on the W-3 flow, compare the totals to information reflected on the other payroll forms.
-For example, add all individual salary and wage totals reported on the W-2 forms, and the sum should equal the grand total wage amount reflecting on your W-3 Form.
+To check all of the numbers you report on the W-3, compare the totals to the information reflected on the other payroll forms.
+For example, add all individual salary and wage totals reported on the W-2 Forms, and the sum should equal the total wage amount reflected on your W-3 Form.